The feature and pattern layers turn normalized market state into evidence. They do not emit trades.

 This is important for live-vs-replay comparisons and research reproducibility.

-Current Pattern
+Current Patterns

 /Users/home/dev/atlantis/process/move_intelligence/pattern_library.py